 The soil around the buildings, once infertile, has been layered with mulch treated with natural fertiliser and nowadays the weekly farmers market takes place every Friday at the Yards.

 The unique focus of their Makers Market such as recently at Victoria Yards, is co-creating and advocacy for voluntary participation in the various making activities.
-Visitors can expect to participate in workshops, networking, site activation’s, live performances, exhibitions and tours to each of the Maker Hubs in the area.
+Visitors can expect to participate in workshops, networking, site activation’s, live performances, exhibitions and tours to each of the Maker Hubs in the area, every First Sunday of the month, between 10 am and 3 pm.

-The vision of the MVC is to partner with the residents, makers, businesses, property developers and local government by encouraging them to work together in making the area the best place to live, work and enjoy well-being by co-creating.
-Using this Asset Based Community Development approach, MVC can collaborate with various makers, develop skills and bring a hype to the area through projects such as the Makers Market.
+The vision of the Makers Valley Partnership is to draw together local residents, makers, businesses, property developers and local government by encouraging them to work together in making the area a better place to live, work and enjoy well-being by co-creating.
+Using this Asset Based Community Development approach, Makers Valley neighbourhood can become the social and creative enterprise hub of Johannesburg and beyond.
+Through projects such as the Makers Market and #MakersWay, we hope we will be enable a Wellbeing Economy, supporting collective wellbeing for all!

 A clean Jukskei river runs through it now